brunch/brunch-guide/content/en/chapter03-conventions-and-defaults.md

 ## CommonJS module wrapping

-**Modules are Good.**  If you’re still playing the globals game, without formal dependencies of any kind, it’s **high time you catch that train…** We’ve been preaching JS modules for **six years**, there even was a sort of formats war that ended with **[native ES6 modules](http://jsmodules.io/)** winning, which [look more like](http://jsmodules.io/cjs.html) Node’s popular **CommonJS** format than this good ol' AMD (and AMD is on the way out now).
+**Modules are Good.**  If you’re still playing the globals game, without formal dependencies of any kind, it’s **high time you catch that train…** We’ve been preaching JS modules for **six years**, there even was a sort of formats war that ended with **[native ES6 modules](http://jsmodules.io/)** winning, which [look more like](http://jsmodules.io/cjs.html) Node’s popular **CommonJS** format than this good ol’ AMD (and AMD is on the way out now).

-The signs are all there: on the one hand, **major projects** such as [Ember 2](http://www.ember-cli.com/using-modules/) and [Angular 2](https://www.airpair.com/angularjs/posts/preparing-for-the-future-of-angularjs#3-4-transition-to-es6-modules) are switching to native ES6 modules, on the other hand [isomorphic JS](http://isomorphic.net/) is on a meteoric rise, with tools like [Browserify](http://browserify.org/), that package code “Node style” (and even shim several core Node modules) for in-browser execution, gaining in popularity at breack-neck pace.
+The signs are all there: on the one hand, **major projects** such as [Ember 2](http://www.ember-cli.com/using-modules/) and [Angular 2](https://www.airpair.com/angularjs/posts/preparing-for-the-future-of-angularjs#3-4-transition-to-es6-modules) are switching to native ES6 modules, on the other hand [isomorphic JS](http://isomorphic.net/) is on a meteoric rise, with tools like [Browserify](http://browserify.org/), that package code “Node style” for in-browser execution (and even shim several core Node modules), gaining in popularity at breack-neck pace.

 By default, Brunch wraps your own script files (unless they’re in `vendor`) as **CommonJS modules**: they therefore exist in a closure (all your explicit declarations, notably `var` and `function`, are thus private).
 Because of this, you can (I should say you *ought to*) slap a big fat `"use strict";` at the top of your files, without fear of mandating strict mode for third-party scripts.
 You also have automatic access to `exports`, `module.exports` and `require(…)`.